Redot-Engine/redot-docs/tutorials/export/exporting_for_android.rst

     **do not use an Android SDK provided by your distribution's repositories as it will often be outdated**.

-Setting it up in Godot
+Setting it up in redot
 ----------------------

 Enter the Editor Settings screen.
 This screen contains the editor